MA Student Spotlight

 What makes MiSPP special?
 All of the diverse and wonderful people at MiSPP are what makes this a wonderful place.
 This is one of the things that I really love about my class.
 We are very willing to accept each other and to learn from each other.

 What is your plan for after graduation?
 After graduation I plan to take over the world with Pinky and the Brain.
 Before that will happen though, I plan on beginning to work in therapy and possibly even research.
 I do hope to go for my PsyD as well.
 I have a friend that wants to call a friend “Dr.” and I am his only hope as he tells me.

 How does a psychology degree fit into your life’s plans?
 Psychology was an initial focus for me when I originally went to college in 1990.
 As matters of life got in the way, I was unable to complete that path.
 I have been on a few different paths since that time, mainly being a professional chef and paramedic.
 The return to psychology was initially to complete something I started and to move on with my life.
 In my finding MiSPP, I was lucky.
 I now have a deeper understanding that my paths prior to this were an aid to becoming re-involved with psychology.
 Specifically, through MiSPP I have found a path in psychology that agrees with my own humanistic viewpoint.
 A finding that was revealed to me through Dr Browner’s help in her course.

 Anticipated Graduation Date: 2017

-3 things I have with me at all times: My cell phone, my laptop, and my purse
+3 things I have with me at all times: My watch, my cell phone, and some lip gloss

 Interested in being featured in the next Student Spotlight?